 Also, the volume of the food in the box may drop down as the larvae eat.
 These are the tale-tell signs that we can then give them some new food.

 Five- or seven-day-old larvae are good for the chicks.
 If you want bigger larvae, you can wait for 10 more days or so.
-The period from day 5 to day 10 is when these guys devour the most food.
-As they age, they will eat less.
+The period from day 5 to day 10 is when these guys the larvae devour the most food.
+As they grow older, they will eat less.

-The little worms are suitable for feeding baby chicks.
-Remember don't feed the baby chicks too much because it may cause diarrhea or straight-up white poop.
-The downside of these little larvae is they contain a bit less nutrient than the bigger ones.
-The bigger ones may be a bit too big or too much for little chicks to chew at once.
+The downside to these little young larvae is they contain a bit less nutrient than the bigger ones.
+But they should be enough for baby chicks at this stage.
+The bigger larvae may be a bit too big or too much for little chicks to chew at this stage.

 When you harvest the young larvae for chicks, use a sifter to filter out the feed & the larvae poop.
 Some people do this by hand using a sifter to shake the pieces out.
-If you have some fan near by or the ventilation is good, the remaining food + poop will be quite crumbled & easy to sieve out.
+If you have some fan near by or the ventilation is good for air drying, the remaining food + poop will be quite crumbled & easy to sieve out.

-Alternatively, you can stack up the whole feed (with the larvae) into a mountain-like pile.
+Alternatively, you can stack up the whole feed (with the larvae) into mounds or little mountains and hills (like this /'''\).
 After some time, the larvae will naturally move down the slopes.
-The stuff on the top is consumed food & their poop.
+The stuff on the top is undigested food, their exoskeletons & their poop.
 You can scoop it out for filtering.